Nnisik/photo-album/README.md

 ### TODO
 * add option to add new posts
+* add option to delete posts
 * like/dislike animations

-### Issues
-* rework mobile layout to remove all random gaps and so on